 Below we explain some of the direct and indirect costs that are associated with managing depression.

 - Therapy: The cost of therapy can vary depending on several factors, including your therapist’s specialization, length of session, therapist’s training, location, and insurance status.
 In general, a therapy session costs between $100 - $200 without insurance.
-If your therapist is covered by your insurance, you will pay the amount of your copay.
+If your insurance covers your therapist, you will pay the amount of your copay.

-- Supplements: Some individuals who are managing depression take supplemental medications such as 5-HTP, St. John's Wort, Vitamin D, and Omega 3 Fatty Acids.
-The cost of these supplements depends on the brand you purchase as well as the size of the bottle.
+- Supplements: Some individuals managing depression take supplemental medications such as 5-HTP, St. John's Wort, Vitamin D, and Omega 3 Fatty Acids.
+The cost of these supplements depends on the brand you purchase and the size of the bottle.
 In general, these supplements cost between $10 - $30 per bottle.

 - Exercise: Many people find that exercising can alleviate symptoms of depression.
 You can exercise for free by running, jogging, or walking outside.
-In addition, there are many apps and websites that help with at-home exercise plans for free or at a low cost.
+In addition, many apps and websites help with at-home exercise plans for free or at a low cost.
 However, some gym memberships can be pricey.
-The average cost of a gym membership in the U.S. is $54/month.
-Some cheaper memberships cost about $20-30 a month while more expensive memberships can cost a couple of hundred dollars a month.
+The average cost of gym membership in the U.S. is $54/month.
+Some cheaper memberships cost about $20-30 a month, while more expensive memberships can cost a couple of hundred dollars a month.

-- Medical Care: Individuals who have depression may visit the emergency department and outpatient facilities more frequently than those without depression, as depression can exacerbate other health conditions.
-A study found that direct costs for seeking medical care for those who have depression can range from $6,053 to $10,611 annually.
-However, these numbers vary greatly from person to person depending on how much care is needed.
+- Medical Care: Individuals with depression may visit the emergency department and outpatient facilities more frequently than those without depression, as depression can exacerbate other health conditions.
+A study found that direct costs for seeking medical care for depression can range from $6,053 to $10,611 annually.
+However, these numbers vary greatly from person to person, depending on how much care is needed.

 - Indirect Costs: There are many indirect costs to living with depression as well.
 These costs can come from lost productivity, job loss, marital instability, and loss of education.
 Indirect costs vary greatly for each individual and can be mitigated by treating and managing symptoms of depression.